 Part 2

 Practical Session The Practical Session is facilitated by expert instructors who clarify and reinforce the Independent Study information with skill labs, simulations, and case study reviews.
-Because there may be a large gap between the time you finish Part 1 and begin Part 2, you will need to take an online Review test two weeks before the start of your practical session.
+In cases when there is a significant time gap between the time you finish Part 1 and begin Part 2, you may want to take an online Review test before the start of your practical session.
 The review test is designed to refresh key concepts learned during the Independent Study.
 You can also review your original tests and you will still have access to the course website.
-You may register for for any Practical Session offered by any WMTC sponsor after you complete the Independent Study.
+You may register for for any Part 2 practical session offered by any WMTC sponsor after you complete the Part 1 Independent Study.

-The Independent Study section and the Practical Session both contain technical terminology as well as complex explanations of concepts.
-Students who are English language learners or who have certain learning disorders sometimes find this aspect of the curriculum challenging.
-Please contact the WMTC office before you register for a hybrid course if this might be a concern for you.
+The Independent Study (Part 1) and the Practical Session (Part 2) both contain technical terminology as well as complex explanations of concepts.
+Students who are English language learners or who have certain learning challenges sometimes find this aspect of the curriculum difficult.

-If you have questions about, or difficulty deciding if, one of our hybrid courses is right for you, please contact our office before you register and pay for a course.
+If you have questions about or difficulty deciding if a hybrid course is right for you, please contact our office before you register and pay for a course.

 Part 1